-This is a 3-credit course conducted over 8 weeks.
+This is a 3-credit course conducted over 10 weeks.
 In order to meet accreditation standards, on average, students should expect to spend between 15 to 18 hours per week on course activities and assignments.
 Spending less time would be insufficient for success in this course.
+Weekly in-person meetings will be scheduled on either Monday or Wednesday and are required for all students in the course.